shesek/bcash-instadump/README.md

 ## CLI tools

-### `bcash-instadump` - dump bcash on Changelly
+### `bcash-instadump` - dump bcash on ShapeShift

-    $ bcash-instadump --input txid,vout,amount,key --payout 1BtcAddrGimmeRogersCoins --email zx@gmail.com
+    $ bcash-instadump --tor --input txid,vout,amount,key --payout 1BtcAddrGimmeRogersCoins

-Use [Changelly](https://changelly.com/) to insta-dump bcash from the unspent output specified in `--input` (`amount` in whole bitcoins, `key` in base58/WIF) and send the converted BTC to the bitcoin address provided in `--payout`.
+Use [ShapeShift](https://shapeshift.io/) to insta-dump bcash from the unspent output specified in `--input` (`amount` in whole bitcoins, `key` in base58/WIF) and send the purchased BTC to the bitcoin address provided in `--payout`.

-If you already have an account on Changelly, specify the account's password with `--password`.
-Otherwise, a new account will be created with the provided `--email`.

-(*Changelly sends a randomly generated password to your email, but also provides a session cookie (see `--cookie` and `--session`) that gives immediate full access to the account.
-While the password is not required for dumping your bcash, you should still have it in case you lose the cookie, or if the session expires.*)

-Specify `--feerate` to control the transaction fee (in `satoshis/byte`).
-Defaults to `rand(150,250)`.

 You can specify `--input` multiple times, or specify a CSV file instead with `--inputs utxos.csv`.
 All the inputs will be joined together in a single transaction (see "*Privacy Concerns*" below).
 Only `p2pkh` scripts are currently supported.

-Use `--cookie <file>` to persist the Changelly session cookie to `file` (*recommended*), or `--session <sessid>` to provide the session id manually (it'll be printed on-screen, don't lose it).
-If a valid session cookie already exists, `--email` and `--password` are moot.
+To receive an email receipt from ShapeShift, specify `--email <address>` (optional).

+You can set your bcash refund address with `--refund <address>` (used in case anything goes wrong with the exchange, should not normally come into use).
+Defaults to the prevout address of the first `--input`.

+Specify `--feerate` to control the transaction fee (in `satoshis/byte`).
+Defaults to `rand(150,250)`.

 Use `--whateverjustdump` to skip all confirmations (for exchange rates, miner fees, etc) and just dump.
 This is probably a terrible idea.

-Changelly is used with a referrer code that tips the author of this tool.
+ShapeShift is used with a referrer code that tips the author of this tool.
-Use `--noreferral` if you don't feel like doing that.
+You can disable this with `--noreferral`.

 The `--(no)proxy`, `--tor` and `--electrum` options are the same as for `bcash-tx` (below).

 See `bcash-instadump --help` for a full list of options.

-**Note on rates:** Changelly does not commit to fixed rates and only provides estimates.
-The actual rate is determined when the exchange is fulfilled, after several on-chain confirmations.
-See [their FAQ](https://changelly.com/faq#why-not-fix-rates) for more details.

-**The author of this tool is not affiliated with Changelly.**
+**The author of this tool is not affiliated with ShapeShift.**
-Do your research and use them at your own risk.
+Use at your own risk.

 ----